- More Plants Please!

 Plant Forward Recipes

-Chef Ann Foundation tests all recipes on The Lunch Box in school kitchens and lunchrooms.
-Students have tasted and approved these recipes, so you can feel confident serving them in your lunchroom.
+We test all recipes on The Lunch Box in school kitchens and lunchrooms.
+Students have tasted and approved these recipes, so you can feel confident serving them in your schools.

-Scroll down to see the new More Plants Please! recipes in addition to recipes already on The Lunch Box that fit our plant forward criteria: free of animal protein, vegetarian, or a portion of the meat is replaced with plant-based proteins that credit to the meal pattern.
+Scroll down to see the More Plants Please! recipes in addition to recipes already on The Lunch Box that fit one of the plant forward criteria: free of animal protein, vegetarian, or a portion of the meat is replaced with plant-based proteins that credit to the meal pattern.

 You can use the recipes individually or together in menu cycles that have already been built out.